nmtrang29/machine-learning-schoolofma/README.md

 ```
 th run_model.lua -input_dir imgs/FOLDER_NAME
 ```
 This command will write results into the folder `vis/data`.
-Download `vis` folder and start a local HTTP server to see the reuslts.
+Download `vis` folder and start a local HTTP server `python -m http.server` to see the results.

 ## What I made
 - DCGan: Ukiyo-e